Decompositions of Schur block products: ON THE SET WITH AND

 \begin{proof} We will look at random real valued matrices, and since Maple uses a random generator which produces integers in the interval $[-99, 99],$ we will consider random matrices, named $N$, where the entries are independent, integer valued and evenly distributed random variables on these integers.
 In order to get a symmetric matrix we define the symmetric matrix as the symmetric part $SN := \frac{1}{2}\big(N + Transpose(N)\big). $ The mean value of all the variables are $0,$ and the second moment $E(N_{ij}^2)= 3300.$ We define $s := \sqrt{\frac{3300}{2}} \sim 40.62,$ and then we can define a Wigner matrix $X := (X_{ij})$ by

-We base our use of the theory of random matrices on the book \cite{AGZ} {\em An Introduction to Random Matrices} by G. W. Anderson, A. Guionnet and O. Zeitouni, and we found that the book is freely available at the last authors homepage.
+We base our use of the theory of random matrices on the book \cite{AGZ}, and we found that the book is freely available at the last authors homepage.
 We are in debt to our colleague Steen Thorbj{\o}rnsen, who is an expert on free probability and random matrices.
 He directed us to this very useful book, and helped us in verifying that our arguments, based on this theory are correct.
 We remark first that for any natural number $k$ the moments $E(|X_{ij}|^k)$ are all finite, so the condition (2.1.1) of the book is fulfilled.
 For $i < j$ we find that the variables $X_{ij}$ are independent and identically distributed with $E(X_{ij}) =0,$ $E(X_{ij}^2) = \frac{1}{n}$ and the variables $X_{ii} $ are independent identically distributed with $E(X_{ii}) =0,$ $E (X_{ii}^2 ) = \frac{2}{n},$ so we have, what the book names a {\em Wigner matrix } $(X_{ij}).$ Fortunately we do not have to get far into the book \cite{AGZ} to find the theorem we will use.
 Theorem 2.1.1 of \cite{AGZ}, which goes back to Wigner, says that the empirical distribution of the eigenvalues of the symmetric matrix $ X$ converges, weakly in probability, to the standard semicircle distribution.
 The latter is given by the density $\sigma(x):= \frac{1}{2\pi}\sqrt{4 - x^2} $ on the interval $[-2,2].$ The empirical distribution of the eigenvalues of $ X$ is based on the point measures $\delta_{\lambda_i}$ with mass 1 placed in the $n$ eigenvalues $\lambda_1 \leq \lambda_2 \leq \dots \leq \lambda_n$ of $X$ such that and the meaning of weak convergence in probability is explained in the lines following Theorem 2.1.1 of that book, and we quote, using the notation from the book,

 We will continue with this notation and define a real valued continuous and bounded function $f(t)$ on $\br$ by

 Then there exists a natural number $n_0$ such that

 This means that for any $n \geq n_0$ there exists a real symmetric $n \times n $ matrix $ S = (S_{ij})$ such that $|S_{ij}| \leq 99$ and the matrix $V$ defined by $V:= \frac{1}{s\sqrt{n}}S $ has an emperical distribution $L_V,$ which satisfies